SadafAram/Keypoint-Detection-in-Thermal-Images-Using-Self-Supervised-Learning/README.md

 ![Image Description](Docs/Final_result.jpg)

-## Credits

-    Created by Poorya Aghaomidi
-    Based on project requirements for Tarbiat Modares University

 ## License
 If you use this repository or find the code useful for your research, please consider citing the associated paper.